 “The one who does the talking, does the learning” Jen York-Barr

-As facilitators and learning designers, it is an advantage to be curious and have the courage of not knowing what is going to happen in your workshops.
+As facilitators and learning designers, it is an advantage to be curious and have the courage to not know what is going to happen in your workshops.
 It is a good opportunity to learn from the discussions, as they can go in a completely different direction than you might have thought.

 Even if you selected a story carefully, it could still not work out, and it is all right as long as we have that conversation and we use that opportunity to discuss it.
 Stories have been written in a certain different historical context that is not the one we have today, there were some other truths.
 If you see something is not working, you can always try something else!